Fine Art Background & Artistic Practice

 My approach to photography draws from both traditional and contemporary techniques:

-Alternate Processes: I work with cyanotypes and Van Dyke Brown printing for archival fine art editions, bringing darkroom sensibility to contemporary work.
+Alternate Processes: I work with pinhole lenses, cyanotypes and Van Dyke Brown printing for archival fine art editions, bringing darkroom sensibility to contemporary work.

 Infrared Photography: I explore the invisible spectrum for ethereal animal portraiture and experimental personal projects.

-Large Format Printing: I produce museum-quality archival prints that meet exhibition and permanent collection standards.
+Large Format Printing: I produce museum-quality archival prints on a professional Epson 9900 large-format printer, meeting exhibition and permanent collection standards.

 Digital Workflow: My contemporary digital process integrates fine art principles with commercial efficiency for client deliverables.